pavannaik3009/Titanic/README.md

 I have divided the dataset into 60%, 20%, 20% for training, validation and test.
 The notebook can be found [here.](https://github.com/pavannaik3009/Titanic/blob/master/DataSplit.ipynb)

+## k-fold cross-validation

+**Cross Validation** is a very useful technique for assessing the performance of machine learning models.
+It helps in knowing how the machine learning model would generalize to an independent data set. k-fold cross-validation randomly divides the data into k blocks of roughly equal size.
+Each of the blocks is left out in turn and the other k-1 blocks are used to train the model.

 ## License